There's no test for chronic fatigue syndrome (CFS), but there are clear guidelines to help doctors diagnose the condition.

 Guidelines for diagnosing CFS/ME

-Guidelines from the National Institute for Health and Care Excellence (NICE) say doctors should consider diagnosing CFS/ME if a patient has extreme tiredness that can't be explained by other causes and the tiredness:
+Guidelines from the National Institute for Health and Care Excellence (NICE) say doctors should consider diagnosing CFS/ME if a patient has extreme tiredness that cannot be explained by other causes and the tiredness:

 - started recently, has lasted a long time, or keeps coming back

-- means you can't do the things you used to do
+- means you cannot do the things you used to do

 - gets worse after activity or gentle exercise, such as a short walk